Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 -   The decision tree model achieved an average R-squared value of 0.6707, with a standard error of 0.0012, across the 10 folds of the cross-validation.
-This indicates that the decision tree model explains about 67.07% of the variance in the target variable, which may or may not be considered good depending on the context of the problem.
+This indicates that the decision tree model explains about 67.07% of the variance in the target variable.

 -   The standard errors for both metrics are quite small, which suggests that the estimates are relatively precise and stable across the